 Typical Areas of Entry: Foxes generally feel the need to make more than one den to aid them for different purposes.
 The main den, which typically is equipped with several entrances and exits, is used primarily for breeding.
 The smaller dens usually have only 1 entry or exit point and have a tunnel that lead it to other dens.
 The fox is capable of digging its own burrow, but usually prefers to make their home in burrows and dens previous animals have abandoned.
 As such, they often find shelter in or under human-built structures.

 Typical Treatment: First, a thorough inspection by a Trappro technician will be completed.
 At that time, the area(s) of entry will be identified and trapping/removal will commence.
 If activity on a human-built structure is found, trapping would proceed for approximately 3 to 5 business days to work as our first line of defense.
 Live cage traps will be set near/on the entry/access points.
 The open areas where the fox have gained entry will be monitored for activity during the duration of the trapping service.
 The technician will place a breakable barrier/screen/tape (whatever is available) over/inside the holes or entry points to monitor the fox movements in/out of the open areas.
 This technique allows us to record wildlife movement and will assist in dictating the duration of the trapping service.
 Once a point of no activity has been reached, Trappro will feel comfortable removing the live traps and installing temporary screenings over the existing entry points.
 The trapping/removal service, along with our patch, is guaranteed against animal re-entry for 30 days.
 Trappro recommends permanently sealing the fox area(s) of entry.
 Upon the inspection, a proposal will be provided for permanent repairs to the home or structure.
-Trappro completes and warranties permanent repairs against wild life re-entry for up to 10 years.
+Trappro completes and warranties permanent repairs against wild life re-entry for up to 5 years.
 If foxes are simply inhabiting or invading the yard with no specific point of entry, Trappro offers an open area trapping service for these purposes.
 Open area trapping is difficult simply because Trappro cannot force animals in to a trap.
 The exterior of the home is their natural habitat.
 Foxes can only be baited to then further lead themselves inside before they are able to be removed from the property.
-Open area trapping services last for a total of 7 business days and hold no guarantee.
 Any animals/wildlife lead inside our traps will be removed.
 Trappro does not charge per animal or per trap.

 Dangers: Attacks on humans are rare with the fox.
 Foxes are extremely calculated in their moves, however, sometimes accidents do happen such as stumbling into a living space.
 At that time, a fox's first thought would be to find an exit as soon as humans are detected.
 Even in cases where a human may be close to the den of a fox, a fox is more likely to guide the person away by escaping them than attacking.
 All of that being said, foxes can become aggressive when cornered feeling as if they need to defend themselves while in their territory.
 It is recommended to always proceed near a fox with caution.
 The biggest concern when dealing with foxes is disease.
 They are carriers of rabies and a bite can cause spread of infection.
 Their defecation can also spread bacteria as it dries.
 Humans, as well as domestic animals, all run the risk of being infected by a diseased fox.